-Yes, there was the usual interference from the likes of Corbin and Ziggler, that was always on the cards, but the fact is that this match actually benefited from it as opposed to having the life sucked out of the arena.
+Yes, there was the usual interference from the likes of Corbin and Ziggler, that was always on the cards, but the fact is that this match benefited from it as opposed to having the life sucked out of the arena.

 On a personal note, I’m glad that The big Dog is getting the love and respect that he deserves from the WWE Universe these days.
-I’ve always liked Reigns and though I kind of understand the fan’s anger towards him when he was being chosen over Daniel Bryan I’m not quite sure what they expected him to do it that situation.
+I’ve always liked Reigns and though I kind of understand the fan’s anger towards him when he was being chosen over Daniel Bryan I’m not quite sure what they expected him to do in that situation.

 Say “Thanks for the offer Vince, but no”

-He’s a good wrestler and though he might have John Cena’s five moves of doom syndrome, there should be no taking away from what he can actually do in the ring.
+He’s a good wrestler and though he might have John Cena’s five moves of doom syndrome, there should be no taking away from what he can do in the ring.